-One of our planned stops was to visit the Canada Aviation and Space Museum in Ottawa.
+One of our most anticipated planned stops was to visit the Canada Aviation and Space Museum in Ottawa.
 Kevin Psutka kindly provided transportation and was our personal guide in the museum.
 Kevin was the previous president of t the Canadian Owners and Pilots Association and for several years provided leadership for that great organization.

 I couldn’t resist having a photo since the aircraft carries my initials.

 I first saw this aircraft in 1968 when I was here with the Air Cadets.